-OneUP is a trusted brand when it comes to mountain biking accessories and it does reflect on this pump.
+OneUP is a trusted brand when it comes to mountain biking accessories, and it does reflect this pump.

-This pump is made out of machined aluminum and that gives it a more premium feel.
+This pump is made of machined aluminum, giving it a more premium feel.
 You do not also need to worry about breaking this pump if you crash with all of your gear with you.

 This pump is a Presta valve-specific pump and is good at pumping up chunky tires.
 It also comes with a press-fit head that ensures maximum engagement.

-- Well sealed casing – The pump is very capable of pumping out high volumes of air and is well sealed with solid construction.
+- Well-sealed casing – The pump can pump out high volumes of air and is well-sealed with solid construction.

 Topeak Race Rocket